quantmacro/cgore.net/content/authors/admin/_index.md

   url: https://www.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a 5th year PhD Candidate in AED Economics at The Ohio State University.
+bio: I am PhD candidate studying environmental, regional, and transportation economics in The Ohio State University's Department of Agricultural, Environmental, and Development Economics.
+My research focuses on the behavioral drivers, policy interventions, and incentives to increase sustainable technology adoption including electric vehicles and public transportation.
+I strive to answer questions in my research that are both academically interesting and policy relevant.

 # Interests to show in About widget
 interests: